Understanding Symptoms Of Schizophrenia: Are Schizophrenia Subtypes Still Used Today?

 You may wonder if these subtype definitions are still in use today.
 Broadly speaking, schizophrenia subtypes are no longer used by mental health professionals.

 In the latest version of the DSM, the DSM-V, the listing for schizophrenia has been updated.
-The different subtypes have been dropped and replaced by a single, broader diagnosis: the schizophrenia spectrum.
+The different subtypes have been removed and replaced by a single, broader diagnosis: the schizophrenia spectrum.
 This is because schizophrenia can be seen as a disorder that exists on a “spectrum,” much like autism spectrum disorder (ASD).
 Using a broader definition can give a better picture of the different ways schizophrenia can affect people.
-It may also allow other disorders, like brief psychotic disorder, to be included under the same umbrella.
+This definition may also allow other disorders, like brief psychotic disorder, to be included under the same umbrella.

 Getting help for schizophrenia symptoms

-Even though experts talk about it differently now, schizophrenia can still have significant effects.
+Even though experts talk about the disorder differently now, schizophrenia can still have significant effects.
 No matter what type of symptoms you experience, living with schizophrenia can be challenging.
 However, many treatments exist that may make it easier.
 In fact, according to the World Health Organization, at least one in three people with schizophrenia may fully recover from their symptoms with proper treatment.

 A man in a blue button down shirts sits in his couch while taking notes and looking at a tablet on a table infront of him.